 Pritzker School of Law

-Information about applying for financial aid can be found in the Application Steps section.
+Information about applying for financial aid, including priority deadlines, can be found in the Application Steps section.

 Do I need to reapply for financial aid every year?